 4. Catalog of high resolution demonstration images

-5. Rosemary & Co brush care handout
+5. Rosemary & Co newsletter and two brushes

-6. Michael Harding paint color guide/paint sample
+6. Michael Harding paint color guide

 Each bundle comes with 100 hours of video content.
 This includes 20 assignment introductions, 17 lectures, and 21 demonstrations.
 Most demonstration videos are shot in 1080HD and lectures and assignment introductions are shot in 720.
 Each demonstration video has been sped up (when needed) to be around 3-5 hours in length with instruction voiced over, but the original (soundless) clips are also included, if there is ever a need for the student to see the development of a painting in actual speed.
 Longer demonstration voice overs feature artist Timothy Rees with one or two additional students, which helps to add a student perspective and questions to the lessons.
 See below for a complete list and gallery of video demonstration images.
 All videos are loaded onto an external hard drive formatted to either Mac or Windows.